intj-t/intj-t/README.md

 <a href="https://www.linkedin.com/pulse/demise-comcast-time-warner-cost-schizophrenia-jonathan-l-rubin">The Demise of Comcast-Time Warner: The Cost of Schizophrenia</a>

 <a href="https://towardsdatascience.com/the-fall-of-imagenet-5792061e5b8a">The Fall of ImageNet</a>

-<a href="https://www.burkespeerage.com/">Burkes Peerage</a>

-My family has six hereridy titles from the UK.
-I'm a Moore, Chatman(Chapman), Turner, Vaughn, Little and Bright.
-I dont support The 'Downton Abbey Law' it Would Let British Women Inherit Titles.

 <a href="https://www.genomeweb.com/archive/so-much-immortality">So Much for Immortality</a>